 Why is UM the right prescription for my child’s future?

 Our degree programs foster mastery of the practical and theoretical knowledge and analytical, communications and teamwork skills needed in today’s rapidly changing health care environment.
 Because of this balance of knowledge and skills, our graduates are leaders and managers in biomedical research companies, hospitals, government agencies, universities, trade organizations, Fortune 500 companies and every imaginable pharmacy practice setting.

 Our curriculum provides ample opportunities to assess and counsel patients, monitor their drug therapies and dispense their medications.
-As a result, our students’ five-year pass rate on the national licensure exam is more than 98.97 percent, the nation’s fifth highest.
+As a result, our students’ five-year pass rate on the national licensure exam is 91.15 percent, which is higher than the national average.
+(Updated February 22, 2018.)
 This makes our graduates highly sought after and their credentials impeccable.

-An Ole Miss education is ranked as one of America’s Best College Buys by Forbes magazine.
-With our tuition among the nation’s lowest and many of our programs among the nation’s finest (e.g., Sally McDonnell Barksdale Honors College), our students often say Ole Miss provides a private education at a public school price.
+With Ole Miss tuition among the nation’s lowest and many of our programs among the nation’s finest (e.g., Sally McDonnell Barksdale Honors College), our students often say Ole Miss provides a private education at a public school price.